Governing accelerating Universe via newly reconstructed Hubble parameter by employing empirical data simulations: Observational data set's Analyses and Results

 \subsection{Pantheon$^+$ ( P22 ) Data Observations}

 The Pantheon$^+$ (P22) analysis represents an extension and improvement of the original Pantheon analysis.
-It incorporates a larger dataset of supernova type Ia (SNeIa), consisting of 1701 light curves from 1550 SNeIa, gathered from 18 different studies \cite{pan1,pan2,pan3,pan4}.
+It incorporates a larger dataset of supernova type Ia (SNeIa), consisting of 1701 light curves from 1550 SNeIa, gathered from 18 different studies \citep{Riess:2021jrx,Malekjani:2023dky,Brout:2022vxf,Brout:2021mpj,Scolnic:2021amr}.
 These SNeIa have redshifts spanning the range of $0.001$ to $2.2613$.
 Notably, the P22 compilation includes 77 light curves corresponding to galaxies containing Cepheid distances.

-Compared to the original Pantheon compilation by \cite{Scolnic}, the P22 analysis introduces several significant enhancements.
+Compared to the original Pantheon compilation by \citep{Pan-STARRS1:2017jku}, the P22 analysis introduces several significant enhancements.
 Firstly, it boasts a larger sample size, particularly at low redshifts (below 0.01).
 Additionally, the redshift range covered by P22 has been extended.
 Moreover, the analysis addresses various systematic uncertainties related to redshifts, peculiar velocities, photometric calibration, and intrinsic scatter models of Type Ia supernovae (SNeIa).
-It's worth mentioning that certain selection criteria have led to the exclusion of some SNeIa from the original Pantheon compilation in the enhanced P22 compilation.
+In the past studies \citep{Pan-STARRS1:2017jku}, the EoS of dark energy and the Universe's expansion rate ($H_0$) have been analysed separately.
+Nevertheless, both parameters rely on almost the same SNeIa.
+The main reason for this separation is that determination of these two parameters is based on comparing SNeIa in different ranges of redshift.
+For $H_0$, supernovae in nearby galaxies with redshifts below 0.01 are compared to those in the "Hubble flow" with redshifts between 0.023 and 0.15, excluding higher redshifts.
+In contrast, measurements of EoS usually involve supernovae up to redshifts around 2, but exclude those with redshifts below 0.01.
+Consequently, only supernovae within the range of 0.023 to 0.15 in redshift are commonly analyzed for both parameters.

+Further, the latest improvements in the scale and calibration of Type Ia supernovae catalogues to constrain the specific nature and evolution of dark energy through its effect on the expansion history of the Universe, the Bayesian methodology is extended to comparing the scattering model of the data, testing for non-gaussianity in the Pantheon+ Hubble residuals is studied by \citep{Lovick:2023tnv,Dainotti:2024gca}.

-The statistical and systematic covariance matrices are integrated and utilized to constrain cosmological models expressed as follows:
+The statistical and systematic covariance matrices are integrated and utilized to constrain cosmological models expressed as follows

 By minimizing the chi-square function, the model parameters can be constrained: